schlick7/LuteForMobile/docs/tts_and_ai_plan.md

 ---

-### Part 1, Phase 5: TTS page in sentence dictionary
+### Part 1, Phase 5: TTS page in sentence dictionary COMPLETED ✅
 1. Add TTS to SentenceTranslation dictionary
   - Add a button to the right of the 'Orginal' label.